 The other wildlife here is more frequently seen, such as wild boar, mouflon, roe deer, Egyptian mongoose and sometimes otter as well.
 In the skies, you may also see the rare Spanish imperial eagle and black vulture circling as they catch the thermals.

-3. Day 5: Transfer to Granada & fly back to the UK
+Transfer to Malaga & fly back to the UK

-In the morning, there is time for breakfast and one more excursion into the Andújar Natural Park before being transferred back to Granada, in time to take your flight back to the UK.
+In the morning, there is time for breakfast and one more excursion into the Andújar Natural Park before being transferred back to Malaga, in time to take your flight back to the UK.

 Please note: You can fly from alternative regional airports in the UK, as well as different airports in southern Spain.
 Please speak to your travel consultant to discuss the flight option that will be the most suitable for you and your itinerary.